mgerb/vulkan-zig-video-encode/README.md

 ## Compiling

 I've on compiled this on Linux, but it could probably be done on Windows without too much effort.
+There are a few Vulkan validation warnings that need to be cleaned up, but it is still working.

 ### NixOS